 Capacity Credit: A notional unit of Reserve Capacity provided by a Facility during a Capacity Year.
-The total number of Capacity Credits provided by a Facility is determined in accordance with clause 4.20, 4.28B or 4.28C of the Market Rules.
 Each Capacity Credit is equivalent to 1 MW of Reserve Capacity.

 Certified Reserve Capacity: For a Facility it is the quantity of Reserve Capacity that the IMO has assigned to the Facility for the Reserve Capacity Cycle.
 Certified Reserve Capacity assigned to a Facility registered by a Market Participant is held by that Facility.